flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 #### Curious behaviour {.tab}

-Throughout my research, I came across many interesting articles that explain unusual behaviour of the PPU, so I thought in mentioning some here:
+Throughout my research, I came across many interesting articles that explain unusual behaviour of the PPU, so I thought to mention some here:

 - Unlike the [Master System's VDP](master-system#graphics), which generates RGB colours that are later encoded into NTSC/PAL signals for broadcasting, the **NES' PPU does all at once** [@graphics-palettes].
 Hence, there isn't a one-to-one connection between the colours of the PPU master palette and the standard RGB colourspace (widely adopted by present technology).
 This leaves some room for interpretation and, as a consequence, various emulators will display a different palette.
-  - The discrepancies between RGB palettes is most evident with Tim Worthington's DIY kit that adds RGB signal output to the NES, since it also implements a switch that chooses between three pre-defined palettes [@graphics-nesrgb].
+  - The discrepancies between RGB palettes are most evident with Tim Worthington's DIY kit that adds RGB signal output to the NES, since it also implements a switch that chooses between three pre-defined palettes [@graphics-nesrgb].
 - The master palette contains a **'cursed' colour** (`$0D`) which can mess up the NTSC TV signal [@graphics-cursed_colour].
 Well, what happens is that the TV mistakes the signal to display that colour with the blanking signal, so flickering may occur.
 - The PPU relies on DRAM to store its Object Attribute Memory (OAM).
 Now, DRAM requires to be refreshed constantly to prevent loss of data (unlike SRAM), and it so happens that the PPU won't refresh DRAM when it's not rendering the frame [@graphics-oam].
 This manifests during vertical blanking.
 For this reason, it is advised against updating OAM outside vertical blanking, since the non-refreshing period happening during V-blank will have corrupted part of the table.
   - The PPU variant for PAL systems is not affected by this, as it refreshes during V-Blank (which lasts longer on PAL systems).